 Tú commands are the singular form of informal commands.
-You can use affirmative tú commands to tell a friend, family member of the same age or younger, classmate, child, or pet to do something.
+You can use affirmative tú commands to tell a friend, family member the same age as you or younger, classmate, child, or pet to do something.
 To tell somebody not to do something, you would use a negative tú command.
-This article covers affirmative informal commands (also called informal imperative) in all their forms.
+This article covers affirmative tú commands (also called the informal imperative) in all their forms.

 Affirmative Tú Command